 Mikki passed away June 17, 2013 at age 70 in

 her hometown of Spokane, WA

-big break in television when his best friend, Rick(y)
+McCord got his big break on TV when his best friend, Rick(y)

-his buddy a minor role on the TV series The Adventures of Ozzie and
+Nelson offered him a minor role on The Adventures of Ozzie and

 Harrietwith the very famous, influential Nelson family.
 He is credited